fjcloud/transcript-app/README.md

 - Verify the Whisper API is running and accessible
 - Check the API endpoint format is correct
 - Review logs with `make logs`

+### Summarization fails

+- Verify the LLM API is running and accessible
+- Check that the LLM API endpoint supports the OpenAI chat completions format
+- Ensure the LLM_URL is correctly set
+- Review logs with `make logs`

 ### File upload fails